jeanleecole/archive/pages/Projects/metzerott_formatted.md

 “You are not betrothed to the Herr Pastor, Fräulein Dora?”

-“No, indeed, he has never asked me,” she replied, laughing and blushing a little, but looking up into his face with <p class="pagenum">Begin page 22</p> childlike, innocent directness.
+“No, indeed, he has never asked me,” she replied, laughing and blushing a little, but looking up into his face with <hr><p class="pagenum">Page 22</p> childlike, innocent directness.
 Perhaps little Dora was scarcely the beauty that Karl fancied her; Anna's description, “a baby face, and frightened ways,” was much more accurate than any he could have given.
 But her large, blue eyes, with their long, golden lashes, were really beautiful; and nothing could have so moved the man beside her as the sight of that shy timidity, changed into calm reliance on his strength.

 “But you would not marry him, *nicht wahr*?[^18] He is poor, he is a fool, and he has six children.”